 So, what do you look for?
 A well-cut sapphire will have symmetrical facets with angles that enhance its sparkle.
 The topmost facet should be centered so the gem looks even from every angle.
 When the gem is tilted and spun, it should give off bright flashes of color with no dull spots.

-So, if you’re looking for a certain amount of finger coverage, look for the mm measurement rather than the carat value!
+So, if you're looking for a certain amount of finger coverage in your sapphire ring, look for the mm measurement rather than the carat weight!

 Treatment of Sapphires

-In fact, when shopping, you can assume all sapphire gems have been heat-treated unless they're specifically called out as 'unheated'.
+In fact, when shopping, you can assume all natural sapphires have been heat-treated unless they're specifically called out as 'unheated'.

 Heat treatments are very common in gemstones and nothing to be concerned about as it is generally accepted safe practice.